RULES - NATIONAL COMPETITION RULES - SPORT CATEGORY

 A. Parts do not have to be sourced from Tire Rack, but they must be as they would have come off the shelf from there, or the set of springs must be on a specific approval list.

 B. If you believe there is a commonly available retail unit which otherwise fits the intent of these Rules but is not available at Tire Rack you may write in for specific approval of that brand and model.

-The following brand/model springs not available at Tire Rack are allowed in SCCA Time Trials Sport Category:
+The following brand/model springs and lowering kits not available at Tire Rack are allowed in SCCA Time Trials Sport Category:

 When it comes to sway bars/anti-roll bars, you can change them as long as they are available at Tire Rack and bolt to all the stock places and run the stock route through the car.

 If there is a sway bar/anti-roll bar you really want that isn't available at Tire Rack, and it meets the intent of the rules of design and availability, you can check our "Alternate Approved Anti-Roll/Sway Bar" list, or use the "contact us" page to request a bar get approved.

 Substitution, addition or removal of sway bars (at one or both ends of the car) and supporting hardware (brackets, end links, bushings, etc.) is permitted, subject to the following restrictions.

 1. Substitution, addition or removal of sway bars may serve no other purpose than that of a sway bar.

 2. No modification to the body, frame, or other components to accommodate sway bar addition or substitution is allowed.
 Non-standard lateral members which connect between the brackets for the bar are not permitted.